ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Mouse Events.rst

             onExited: console.log("mouse left the area")
         }

-.. rubric:: Enabling Gestures
-   :name: enabling-gestures

 Some mouse gestures and button clicks need to be enabled before they send or receive events.
 Certain :ref:`MouseArea <sdk_qtquick_mousearea>` and :ref:`MouseEvent <sdk_qtquick_mouseevent>` properties enable these gestures.

-To listen to (or explicitly ignore) a certain mouse button, set the appropriate mouse button to the
+To listen to (or explicitly ignore) a certain mouse button, set the appropriate mouse button to the :ref:`acceptedButtons <sdk_qtquick_mousearea_acceptedButtons>` property.
-:ref:`acceptedButtons <sdk_qtquick_mousearea#acceptedButtons-prop>`
-property.

 Naturally, the mouse events, such as button presses and mouse positions, are sent during a mouse click.
 For example, the ``containsMouse`` property will only retrieve its correct value during a mouse press.
-The :ref:`hoverEnabled <sdk_qtquick_mousearea#hoverEnabled-prop>` will enable mouse events and positioning even when there are no mouse button presses.
+The :ref:`hoverEnabled <sdk_qtquick_mousearea_hoverEnabled>` will enable mouse events and positioning even when there are no mouse button presses.
 Setting the ``hoverEnabled`` property to ``true``, in turn will enable the ``entered``, ``exited``, and ``positionChanged`` signal and their respective signal handlers.

 .. code:: qml